hejops/ffta-tas/progress.md

 MON can't KO flan with normal variance, shiiiiet
 ```

-this fight is weird - sometimes it will take forever for mont's turn to come
+this fight is weird - sometimes mont will be slower than flan despite having higher Speed
 if this happens, redo

 this happened for 111308

 Speed requirements
-ANT > MAR (108) - latest 111324
+ANT > MAR (108) - 111308 / 111324
 MON > FLA

+place 2 Silver Sword users (1 being MAR) on ANT side